 - Guide fee -- 360 rupees per safari.

-- Vehicle hire fee -- 2,000 rupees per jeep.
-Jeeps can be hired from the Madhya Pradesh Tourism Development Corporation at Baghira Log Huts at the Khatia entrance, or the Kanha Safari Lodge at the Mukki entrance.
+- Vehicle hire fee -- 2,200 rupees per jeep.
+Jeeps can be hired from the Madhya Pradesh Tourism Development Corporation at the Khatia entrance, or the Kanha Safari Lodge at the Mukki entrance.

-The safari permit fee is only valid for one zone, which is selected when making the booking.
-The guide fee and vehicle hire fee are distributed equally between the tourists in the vehicle.
+When booking online, you will only be charged the permit fee.
+This fee is valid for one zone, which is selected when making the booking.
+The guide fee and vehicle hire fee are to be paid separately at the park before undertaking the safari and will be distributed equally between the tourists in the vehicle.

 Hotels who have their own naturalists and jeeps also organize and operate safaris into the park.
 Private vehicles aren't allowed into the park.

 There are nature trails in the buffer zones that can be explored on foot or bicycle.
 One of the most popular ones is the Bamhni Nature Trail near the park's Mukki zone.
-Both short walks (2-3 hours) and long walks (4-5 hours) are possible.
+Both short walks (two to three hours) and long walks (four to five hours) are possible.
 Don’t miss experiencing in a sunset at Bamhni Dadar (a plateau that’s also known as sunset point).
 It provides a mesmerizing view of the park’s grazing animals as the sun disappears down the horizon.

 Where to Stay